 Financial: Confidence in making financial decisions and investment choices.
 Reputational: Tolerant about behaviours that may offend others' sense of propriety.
 Social: Comfortable opening conversations, being in the limelight and addressing groups.
 Recreational: Readiness to pursue challenging and potentially dangerous activities.
 Health & Safety: Inattentive to matters that may impact on health or wellbeing.

-Your Risk Attitude profile

-These results suggest that your Risk Attitude will be quite variable, influencing the amount of risk you are prepared to take in different situations and circumstances.
+Your Risk Attitude profile These results suggest that your Risk Attitude will be quite variable, influencing the amount of risk you are prepared to take in different situations and circumstances.
 It is not unusual for people to be more comfortable taking risks in areas where they are on familiar territory, where they have experience and expertise, or in situations that are not critical in any way.
 However, this variability of attitude will have a moderating effect on the way that one's Risk Type plays out in different environments.

-Of the five areas where Risk Attitude has been assessed, the Financial area is the one in which your attitude will most influence the risks you are prepared to take.
-In some matters of finance you may therefore be prepared to be more flexible and risk-taking than suggested by your Risk Type.
+Of the five areas where Risk Attitude has been assessed, the Financial and Health and Safety areas are the ones in which your attitude will most influence the risks you are prepared to take.
+In some matters of finance and matters of health and safety you may therefore be prepared to be more flexible and risk-taking than suggested by your Risk Type.
 The area where your attitude seems to be most cautious and conservative is Social Risk.

-Part 4: Data Summary

-Summary for: Sample Report

-Risk Type: Adventurous (moderate)

-Attitude Variation: High

-RTi: 85 | RSi: 48

-Comfort Zone: High Risk

-The responses to the items on the Risk Type Compass® Consistency Scale indicate that the profile is valid and interpretable.
+04 Part 4: Data Summary Summary for: Sam Sample Risk Type: Adventurous (mild) Attitude Variation: High RTi: 80 RSi: 57 Comfort Zone: High Risk The responses to the items on the Risk Type Compass® Consistency scale indicate that the profile is valid and interpretable.
 RTC Global Norm 3.0.0